-The Marin/Sonoma Mosquito and Vector Control District is an independent special district (not part of any County or city) that protects the usefulness, utility, desirability and livability of property and the inhabitants of property within its jurisdictional area by controlling and monitoring disease-carrying insects such as mosquitoes and ticks, and other harmful pests such as yellow jackets.
-The District protects the health and comfort of the public through the abatement of vertebrate and invertebrate vectors.
-It applies quality, safety, costeffectiveness, accountability and leadership to its public-centered programs.
-In addition, the District regularly tests for diseases carried by insects and small mammals and educates the public about how to protect themselves from diseases transmitted by insects and small mammals.
+The Marin/Sonoma Mosquito and Vector Control District is an independent special district (not part of any county or city), that protects the usefulness, utility, desirability and livability of property and the inhabitants of property within its jurisdictional area by controlling and monitoring disease-carrying insects such as mosquitoes and ticks, and other harmful pests such as yellow jackets.
+The District protects the health and comfort of the public through the surveillance and/or control of vertebrate and invertebrate vectors.
+The District strives for excellence and leadership and embraces transparency and accountability in its service to residents and visitors.
+In addition, the District regularly tests for diseases carried by insects and small mammals and educates the public about how to protect themselves from vector borne diseases.